yarohtar/cam-maths-notes-obsidian/README.md

 Firstly, you can switch between editing and reading mode in the top-right corner.

 By hitting CTRL+O (plus icon on phone), you'll be able to search through files.
 Search for the course that interests you and you'll usually find an indexed file of sections / topics in that course.
+Obsidian search is automatically fuzzy which means that searching "anatop" will match "__Ana__lysis and *TOP*ology"

 Alternatively, open this README file in obsidian and click on links in [[#Courses that exist currently]].